|How Long Does It Take to Evict Someone?||

 How long does it take to evict someone?
 What’s the absolute fastest it could go?

-How fast an eviction case takes depends on two basic things: how much notice is required before the court case, and how fast your local court system can schedule cases and trials.
-Landlords have little control over those things.
+How fast an eviction case takes depends on two basic things: how much notice to quit occupancy and return possession to the landlord is required before the court case, and how fast your local court system can schedule and conduct cases and trials.
 A written notice, terminating the tenant’s right to live on the landlord’s property, is required to start an eviction case.
-The only exception—the only time no notice is required before suing to evict—is when a written lease expires.

 Eviction notices come in three flavors: five, ten, and 30 days.
 A 30 day notice is only for terminating a month-to-month.
 Oral leases are usually month-to-month, but can be written, too.

 A ten day notice can be used for lease breaches.
 Those are usually based on "do’s" and "do not's" spelled out in a written lease, but certain basic things—like paying rent on time, and not disturbing others—are implied in all leases.
 If the party served notice seeks to assert an affirmative defense to evictions and present evidence in response to the landlord's claim, the eviction process will likely take longer to decide.